pdorrell/melody_scripter/README.rst

   by the next note.

 Except for the very first note, Melody Scripter does not provide for each note to specify its octave.
-Instead, pitch values are specified relatively to the previous note.
+Instead, pitch values are specified relative to the previous note.
-If no "ups" or "downs" markers are specified, the rule is to always choose the closest possibility.
+If no "up" or "down" markers are specified, the rule is to always choose the closest possibility.
 If this choice is ambiguous, eg when going from 'f' to 'b' or vice versa, then an error occurs.

 If one up or one down is specified, then the next note should be the first note matching